 Organising around Value Streams

-This month the inaugural edition of the State of Value Stream Management Report was released, a significant piece of research produced by the VSM Consortium.
+The State of Value Stream Management Report was released, a significant piece of research produced by the VSM Consortium.
 The report identifies four practices and key findings.
 They are:

 - Organising around Value Streams